X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{GMRT}

-We observed \src\ with the wideband receiver backend of GMRT in two frequency bands - in the frequency band 4 (central frequency 750~MHz, bandwidth 400~MHz) and band 5 (central frequency 1260~MHz, bandwidth 400~MHz) spread over two epochs on 2024 March 20-21 and 2024 March 27-28 (Proposal ddtC332).
-The raw data were downloaded in the \texttt{FITS} format and converted to the \texttt{CASA} \citep{CASA2022PASP..134k4501C} measurement set format.
-Then the data was calibrated (3C286 was used for flux calibration, and J1717-398 was used for phase calibration) and imaged using the automated continuum imaging pipeline \texttt{CASA-CAPTURE} \citep{Kale2021ExA....51...95K}.
+We observed \src\ with the wideband receiver backend of GMRT in two frequency bands - frequency band 4 (central frequency 750~MHz, bandwidth 400~MHz) and band 5 (central frequency 1260~MHz, bandwidth 400~MHz) taken on two epochs, 2024 March 20-21 and 2024 March 27-28 (Proposal ddtC332).
+The raw data were downloaded in the \texttt{FITS} format and converted to a \texttt{CASA} \citep{CASA2022PASP..134k4501C} measurement set format.
+The data were then calibrated (3C286 was used for flux calibration, and J1717-398 was used for phase calibration) and imaged using the automated continuum imaging pipeline \texttt{CASA-CAPTURE} \citep{Kale2021ExA....51...95K}.
 Eight rounds of self-calibration were done within each pipeline run.
-No sources were detected at the position of \src\ in both frequency bands and at both epochs.
-So, we place 3$\sigma$ upper limits of 900~$\mu$Jy in band 4 ($\approx$750~MHz) and 300~$\mu$Jy in band 5 ($\approx$1.3~GHz) by computing the RMS flux density in a large source-less region in the final image.
+No sources were detected at the position of \src\ at either frequency band for both epochs.
+So, we place 3$\sigma$ upper limits of 900~$\mu$Jy in band 4 ($\approx$750~MHz) and 300~$\mu$Jy in band 5 ($\approx$1.3~GHz) by taking the RMS flux density of a large source-free region in the final image.